 Often, getting up there in years results in many physical and medical problems that weren’t present at younger ages.
-It seems activities like standing up and walking, particularly after eating, causes more dizziness and uneasiness in our movements as we get older.
+It seems activities like standing up and walking, particularly after eating, causes more dizziness and uneasiness.
 One of the reasons why this happens is lower diastolic blood pressure as you age.

 What causes low diastolic blood pressure in the elderly?
 Low diastolic blood pressure in the elderly can be caused by the following:

 - Some medications for age related medical problems.

 - Lowering systolic blood pressure down to 120 mm Hg or lower.

 - Heart problems.

 How often do you see an elderly person hold onto a piece of furniture or a wall after standing up?
 Lately, studies are showing a possible connection to it and heart damage (r).
 Unfortunately, some of the causes of low diastolic blood pressure is a result of medical treatments.

 Causes Of Low Diastolic Blood Pressure In The Elderly

 Arteries are made up of several different layers, each with their own composition and function.
 Arteries are made up of cells, collagen and elastin fibers.

 As you get older, the elastin fibers decay and lose their functionality.
 In addition, calcium increases in the arteries where they bind to the elastin fibers causing calcification.